The Cardano founder argues that Ethereum’s fundamental design flaws and centralization will ultimately cause its collapse.

 Charles Hoskinson, the founder of Cardano, stated on Wednesday that Ethereum, the blockchain he co-founded, will likely become obsolete in the next 10 to 15 years.

-Ethereum, with a market capitalization exceeding $212 billion, holds the position of the second-largest cryptocurrency after Bitcoin.
-At the time of writing, its native token, ETH, is priced around $1,760, while Cardano’s ADA token is valued at about $0.73, with a market cap just under $27 billion, according to CoinGecko.
+Ethereum holds a market capitalization exceeding $212 billion, firmly establishing its position as the second-largest cryptocurrency behind Bitcoin.
+As of this writing, its native token, ETH, is trading near $1,760.
+In comparison, Cardano’s ADA token is valued at roughly $0.73, with a market cap slightly below $27 billion, based on data from CoinGecko.

 In a YouTube video, Hoskinson asserts that Ethereum has made three significant mistakes that will cause it to become obsolete within the next decade.
 He compares Ethereum’s path to that of Myspace and Blackberry, labeling it a “victim of its own success.”